Juneau Excursions and Tours: Gastineau Guiding Company

 Includes:All-day tram pass, tasty samples & hot tea

-This excursion begins with a city bus tour departing from your dock.
+This excursion begins with your professional guide meeting you and your small group at your dock.
 Participants must be in good physical condition and able to walk easily over uneven terrain.
-Comfortable walking shoes are recommended.
-You will be walking 3/4 of an hour, covering approximately ½ mile, with an elevation gain of about 50 feet.
+Close-toed and comfortable walking shoes are recommended.
+You will be walking 3/4 of an hour, covering approximately ½ mile, with an elevation gain of about 100 feet.
 If necessary, rain ponchos and walking sticks are also included.
 This tour may use an alternate trail early season, due to snow levels on the mountain.
 The tour concludes atop Mt Roberts.
 This tour operates in all weather conditions.

 Reserving shore excursions online is the fastest, most convenient way for you to confirm your tours.
 Your cruise line will handle the request and in most cases have your tickets waiting in your stateroom when you arrive.
 If the cruise ship delays or if there is inclement weather, then the shore excursion department will take steps to inform you of any time changes or cancellations.
 And if your tour runs late, the ship will remain in port or they'll arrange transportation to the next port of call at no expense to you.